Grassland Groupies

 If you would like us to remove any image of yourself later used in marketing or promotional materials from this event, please contact info@grasslandgroupies.org.

-A huge thank you to our official event photographer Doug Stice.
-There are many more photos than what we’ve posted here, and we are so grateful for Doug’s work documenting each event with such care.
+A huge thank you to our event photographer Doug Stice of Winding Road Media.
+He captures hundreds of photos, far more than we can post here, and we are so grateful for his work documenting each event with such care.

 The second Bee Fest was even bigger than the first, with more vendors, more education partners, and over 750 people attending in the 3 hours.